eurochriskelly/ml-dba-scripts/readme.md

 # Note

-For testing only.
+FOR TESTING PURPOSES ONLY!

 Use at your own risk.
-Read what the scripts do before attempting to run.
+Please read the scripts do before attempting to run.

 ## Set up